Lawmakers pass bill allowing Confederate monument removals

 “I think more of them are going to be interested in contextualizing, you know, making sure that there is a sense of truth told and shared with the public,” she said.

+As for Charlottesville, city spokesman Brian Wheeler said staff would review the new legislation and determine the steps needed to carry out previous City Council votes to remove the Lee statue and another of Stonewall Jackson from its public parks.

 Virginia, a state that prides itself on its pivotal role in America’s early history, is home to more than 220 public memorials to the Confederacy, according to state officials.
-Among those are some of the nation’s most prominent — a collective of five monuments along Richmond’s Monument Avenue, a National Historic Landmark.
+Among those are some of the nation’s most prominent — a collection of five monuments along Richmond’s Monument Avenue, a National Historic Landmark.

-Critics say the monuments are offensive to black Virginians because they romanticize the Confederacy and ignore its defense of slavery.
+Critics say the monuments are offensive to African Americans because they romanticize the Confederacy and ignore its defense of slavery.

-“My family has lived with the trauma of slavery for generations. … I hope that you understand that this is a situation that’s so deeper than a simple vote on simple war memorials,” Lt.
+“My family has lived with the trauma of slavery for generations. … I hope that you understand that this is a situation that’s so much deeper than a simple vote on simple war memorials,” Lt.
 Gov. Justin Fairfax, who presides over the Senate, said earlier in the week.

-Others say removing the monuments amounts to erasing history.
+Others say removing the monuments is tantamount to erasing history.

 Republican Amanda Chase said during the same Senate debate that slavery was evil.

 “But it doesn’t mean that we take all of these monuments down,” she continued.
-“We remember our past and we learn from it.”
+“We remember our past, and we learn from it.”

 The House and Senate initially passed different legislation, with disagreements about what hurdles a locality must clear before taking down a statue.
 A conference committee hashed out the differences.